VisTrails/VisTrails/doc/usersguide/packages.rst

 The ``Module`` superclass defines a function called ``is_cacheable``, which determines whether or not a module should allow itself to be cached.
 The default implementation of this function returns ``True``.
 You can override this function in your own subclasses of ``Module``, if desired.

 *Note: Caching is an advanced topic.
-Please contact the |vistrails| development team if you have questions about how this applies to your own custom modules.*
+Please contact the VisTrails development team if you have questions about how this applies to your own custom modules.*

 For System Administrators
 =========================